A Brief Sanskrit Glossary

 Narayana shila: See Shalagrama.

-Nasikagradrishti: Gaze directed toward the tip of the nose.
+Nasikagradrishti: Gaze at the origin of the nose.

-Nath Yogis: An ancient order of yogis, sometimes called Siddha Yogis, claiming Patanjali and Jesus (Isha Nath) among their master teachers.
+Nath Yogi Sampradaya: An ancient order of yogis, sometimes called Siddha Yogis, claiming Patanjali, Gorakhnath, Jnaneshwar and Jesus (Isha Nath) among their master teachers.

 Navadhvara kuti: The nine-gated house–the body.